open-xchange/appsuite-middleware/documentation/Components/Sharing/sharing.md

 ### Cookies

 Guest sessions basically make use of the same cookies as regular user sessions do.
-This includes the JSESSONID cookie for the JVM route, as well as the open-xchange-secret-<hash> and open-xchange-public-session-<hash> cookies.
+This includes the JSESSONID cookie for the JVM route, as well as the `open-xchange-secret-<hash>` and `open-xchange-public-session-<hash>` cookies.
 The cookie hashes are calculated in a way that also the guest user context- and user identifiers are taken into account.
-Doing so, this allows to use the regular user session as well as one or more guest sessions from within the same client - e.g. if the sharing user wants to check how the contents appear for the guest user after generating a share link.
+Doing so, this results in different cookie names for regular and guest users within the same client, which allows to use the regular user session as well as one or more guest sessions in parallel - e.g. if the sharing user quickly wants to check how the contents appear for the guest user after generating a share link.

 Additionally, if configured, the client may also issue a `store` request to persist the open-xchange-session-<hash> cookie.
 This cookie may then be used to auto-login the guest client into the previously used session if it is still valid.

+Besides the common cookies, another special cookie is set: `open-xchange-share-<hash>`.
+The value contains the unique share token bound to the guest user accessing the share. here, the cookie hash is calculated as it's done for ordinary sessions, so that there can only be one `open-xchange-share-<hash>` cookie in a client at the same time.
+Whenever an auto-login request is issued by the client, the server checks for the existence of this "share" cookie, and, once recognized and checked for validity, it will try to perform the auto-login for an existing guest session first, i.e. using the session cookie based on the special guest hash calculation outlined above.
+Otherwise, the common auto-login process takes place.
+The "share" cookie is removed once the guest session terminates, i.e. the guest user logs out.

+Reason for this handling is that if users reload the web application in the browser and the client attempts to perform an auto-login request, this should never lead to a situation where the session of a regular user is loaded in a browser tab page that previously hosted the guest session.
+However, the other way around, this also means that reloading the web application during the time a valid guest session is active will result in the data of the share being loaded.

 __Administrator Notes:__